padi-premsai/Java/Java-Basic/Java..md

 Overall, Java is widely used in the software industry due to its platform independence, extensive library support, and robustness.
 It is a great choice for developing a wide range of applications, from small utility programs to large-scale enterprise systems.

-==Java was originally developed by James Gosling, Patrick Naughton, Chris Warth, Ed Frank, and Mike Sheridan at Sun Microsystems in the mid-1990s.
+`Java was originally developed by James Gosling, Patrick Naughton, Chris Warth, Ed Frank, and Mike Sheridan at Sun Microsystems in the mid-1990s.
 The project was led by **James Gosling**, who is often referred to as the "**father of Java**".
-Since then, Java has been further developed and maintained by Oracle Corporation, which acquired Sun Microsystems in 2010.==
+Since then, Java has been further developed and maintained by Oracle Corporation, which acquired Sun Microsystems in 2010.`

 ### Here are some basic rules and syntax in Java:
 - **Java is case-sensitive:** This means that uppercase and lowercase letters are considered distinct.
 For example, "`myName`" and "`myname`" are treated as different variables.